 Day 2: Modena

-This city is home to the traditional balsamic vinegar of Modena, and visiting a traditional acetaia is a must for any food lover.
+Visiting a traditional acetaia (A dedicated place in Italy where the vinegar is made) is a must for any food lover.
 This traditional vinegar from Modena is an artisanal product that takes a minimum of 12 years to produce.

-An acetaia tour includes learning about the vinegar-making process, along with a tasting and the opportunity to purchase.
+An acetaia tour includes learning about the vinegar-making process, along with a tasting and the opportunity to purchase products.
 Click here for more information about this traditional product and arranging a visit to a local acetaia.

 Day 3: Parma